kawgh1/react-crown-clothing/README.md

 ## Things I Learned

+## REDUX
+- React is best at handling the View - not so good at handling complex State
+- Redux is for managing and scaling large applications that have a lot going on in State
+- Useful for sharing data between Components
+- ### 3 Principles of Redux
+    - 1. Single source of truth
+        - There is only one State in Redux
+    - 2. State is read only
+    - 3. Changes made using only pure functions
+        - A pure function is one that always receives an input and always returns a predictable output

+- ### Redux Flow
+    - **Action --> Root Reducer --> Store --> DOM changes**
+    - Action - a user event, clicking a button
+    - Reducer - **ALL user actions go through the Reducer first**
+        - this is how we keep things organized at scale
+        - user takes user action, inputs in a pure function at the reducer and updates State
+    - Store - represents what our app should look like, State updates
+    - DOM Changes - React detects changes to State and renders appropriately
+- ## FLUX Pattern
+    - Redux uses an architectural pattern called Flux
+    - **Action --> Dispatcher --> Store --> View**

 ### Javascript Objects We Get Back From Firestore Database
 - A **query** is a request we make to Firestore to give us something from the **Database**